 4.4 Exemptions to supervision panel requirements can only be granted by the Research Degrees Committee, or the Chairperson acting on behalf of the Committee.
 The Graduate Research School will maintain a record of granted exemptions on the relevant candidate record.

-4.5 Supervisors must advise the relevant Head of School of any perceivable conflict of interest between themselves and the candidate or other members of the supervision panel.
+4.5 Supervisors must advise the relevant Head of enrolling unit of any perceivable conflict of interest between themselves and the candidate or other members of the supervision panel.
 Supervisors must not engage in supervision of candidates with whom they have a close personal relationship.

 4.7 PPR supervisors will give proper recognition of the workload required for supervisors to carry out their duties, taking overall workload into account.
 Supervisory loads will be monitored by the relevant PPR supervisors and by the supervisors themselves.
 The ratio must be low enough for effective intellectual interaction.
 A supervisor whose other duties have not been reduced (for example teaching, administrative duties) should not normally be permitted to have a total supervisory load greater than the equivalent of five full-time candidates.

-Supervisors from a different school to the HDR candidate must have approval from their PPR supervisor to participate on the supervision panel, to be formally requested by the Head of School of enrolment prior to approving a supervision panel.
+Supervisors from a different enrolling unit to the HDR candidate must have approval from their PPR supervisor to participate on the supervision panel, to be formally requested by the Head of enrolling unit prior to approving a supervision panel.

-4.8 The Head of School is responsible for ensuring the quality of HDR supervision provided to students enrolled within their school.
+4.8 The Head of enrolling unit is responsible for ensuring the quality of HDR supervision provided to students.

-4.8.1 If the Head of School is not the direct PPR supervisor to members of a HDR supervision panel, the Head of School will liaise with the relevant PPR supervisor(s) to report any concerns regarding quality of supervision.
+4.8.1 If the Head of enrolling unit is not the direct PPR supervisor to members of a HDR supervision panel, the Head of enrolling unit will liaise with the relevant PPR supervisor(s) to report any concerns regarding quality of supervision.
 The PPR supervisor is then responsible for taking action in support of improvement to quality of supervision.

 4.9.1 Required to undertake specific professional development,